 The FTC has built a litigation team as part of a potential bid to block the purchase of the mobile advertising provider, the Journal said, citing people familiar with the matter.
-The FTC has also told Congress about its concerns and asked several AdMob rivals to testify about the effects of the proposed acquisition, the report said.
+The FTC has also told Congress about its concerns and asked several AdMob rivals to testify about the effects of the proposed acquisition,

 The FTC has not already decided to try to block the deal and Google lawyers could still reach an agreement with the agency to protect the deal, the report said.